 These days Netflix raises billions of dollars in funds.

-Imagine what the author was thinking after he got his first funding.
+Imagine what the author thought after he got his first funding.

 No matter how much the money, it’s tricky to figure out how to use it wisely.

-Lesson #8: The hustling phase is the most interesting part of the journey.
+Lesson #8: The hustling phase is the most exciting part of the journey.

-Whenever you try to do something new and challenging in life, you find yourself struggling.
+You struggle whenever you try to do something new and challenging in life.

 You have to hustle to get what you want.